benhoyt/benhoyt.github.com/writings/count-words.md

 tr 'A-Z' 'a-z' | tr -s ' ' '\n' | sort | uniq -c | sort -nr
 ```

-At TODO seconds, it's quite slow, because it has to sort the entire file at once rather than using a hash table for counting (which goes against the constraints I've imposed).
+It's quite slow (algorithmically and in practice), because it has to sort the entire file at once rather than using a hash table for counting (which actually goes against the constraints I've imposed).
 So this is fine for relatively small files, but if I wanted a one-liner I'd probably reach for AWK instead.

 The output is not quite the same as the others, because the format is "space-prefixed-count word" rather than "word count", like so: